FabioChiodini/ProjectSpawnSwarmtc/README.md

 It reads configuration information from the etcd local instances (to connect to swarm, set up docker-machine, gets the number of Docker machines and honeypots and to restart honeypots).

 It then destroys the specified Docker machine instances in GCE or AWS.
+It also cleans up the relevant registrations in etcd and Consul (Consul TBI).

-It then restarts honeypot containers to matche the number specified with the following launch parameters
+It then restarts honeypot containers to match the number specified with the following launch parameters

 ###How to launch